-- 24 The TOE offers 3 communication channels to the external world: a serial communication interface fully compatible with the ISO/IEC 7816-3 standard, a single-wire protocol (SWP) interface for communication with a near-field communication (NFC) router in SIM/NFC applications, and an alternative and exclusive SPI Slave interface for communication in non-SIM applications. - 25 In a few words, the ST33G Platform ST33G1M2 Maskset K8H0A version F, offers a unique combination of high performances and very powerful features for high level security: - Die integrity, - Monitoring of environmental parameters, - Protection mechanisms against faults, - AIS20/AIS31 class PTG.2 compliant True Random Number Generator, - Memory Protection Unit, - ISO 3309 CRC calculation block, - optional Hardware Security Enhanced DES accelerator, - optional AES accelerator (HW-AES), - optional Library Protection Unit, - optional Next Step Cryptography accelerator (NESCRYPT), - optional cryptographic library, - optional secure MIFARE4Mobile library. - 26 The OST ROM contains a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded Software (ES), after TOE delivery. - 27 The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a very reduced set of commands for final test (operating system for final test, called "FTOS"), not intended for the Security IC Embedded Software (ES) usage, and not available in User configuration. - 28 The System ROM and ST NVM of the TOE contain a Dedicated Support Software called Secure Flash Loader, enabling to securely and efficiently download the Security IC Embedded Software (ES) into the NVM.
+The TOE offers 3 communication channels to the external world: a serial communication interface fully compatible with the ISO/IEC 7816-3 standard, a single-wire protocol (SWP) interface for communication with a near-field communication (NFC) router in SIM/NFC applications, and an alternative and exclusive SPI Slave interface for communication in non-SIM applications.

+- In a few words, the ST33H768 Platform, offers a unique combination of high performances and very powerful features for high level security:

+- · Die integrity,

+- Monitoring of environmental parameters,

+- Protection mechanisms against faults.

+- AIS20/AIS31 class PTG.2 compliant True Random Number Generator,

+- Memory protections,

+- ISO 3309 CRC calculation block.

+- optional EDES+ accelerator,

+- optional AES accelerator,

+- optional Library Protection Unit,

+- optional Next Step Cryptography accelerator (NESCRYPT),

+- optional cryptographic library,

+- optional secure MIFARE4Mobile library.

+- The OST ROM contains a Dedicated Software which provides full test capabilities (operating system for test, called "OST"), not accessible by the Security IC Embedded Software (ES), after TOE delivery.

+- The System ROM and ST NVM of the TOE contain a Dedicated Software which provides a very reduced set of commands for final test (operating system for final test, called "FTOS"), not intended for the Security IC Embedded Software (ES) usage, and not available in User configuration.

+- The System ROM and ST NVM of the TOE contain a Dedicated Support Software called Secure Flash Loader, enabling to securely and efficiently download the Security IC Embedded Software into the NVM.
 It also allows the evaluator to load software into the TOE for test purpose.
-The Secure Flash Loader is not available in User configuration. - 29 The System ROM and ST NVM of the TOE contain a Dedicated Support Software, which provides low-level functions (called Flash Drivers), enabling the Security IC Embedded Software (ES) to modify and manage the NVM contents.
-The Flash Drivers are available all through the product life-cycle. - 30 The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is a cryptographic library called Neslib.
+The Secure Flash Loader is not available in User configuration.

+- The System ROM and ST NVM of the TOE contain a Dedicated Support Software, which provides low-level functions (called Flash Drivers), enabling the Security IC Embedded Software (ES) to modify and manage the NVM contents.
+The Flash Drivers are available all through the product life-cycle.

+- The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is a cryptographic library called Neslib.
 Neslib is a cutting edge cryptographic library in terms of security and performance.